Hisense-Ligent/.github/profile/README.md

 - Technical Support is available under the [discussion section（Q&A）](https://github.com/orgs/Hisense-Ligent/discussions).

 - when submitting a bug ticket please use the [announcement template](https://github.com/orgs/Hisense-Ligent/discussions/1) to help us quickly identify and resolve the issue.

+- We'll share optical communication-related technical materials from the AI Data Center Open Source Summit in this community.
+You can access tech sharing from this top summit here.
+If interested in optical module tech, feel free to contact us.

 ### 2. Testing & Validation